 Get comfortable with symbol charts.
 If you’ve shied away from crochet symbol diagrams, take some time now to understand them.
 Symbol diagrams are a visual representation of crochet stitches.
 They can be a huge help in understanding the sometimes confusing language in crochet patterns.

 To learn about creating crochet charts, read In Search of Crochet Charting Software and watch How to Read a Crochet Pattern, which includes reading a crochet diagram.
-My colleague Charles Voth has a Bluprint class called See It, Crochet It, which covers reading crochet charts in some detail.
 The very best way to learn about charts is to use them!
 All of my books, and most of my self-published patterns, include charts as well as text.

 Splurge on a new tool.
 Whether it’s that special crochet hook you’ve been wondering about or a special ball of yarn you’ve been coveting, treat yourself to something special.